jeffschwartz/zombie_events/readme.md

 #### Event Delegation Example

 As an example, suppose we have a list of links.
-Instead of attaching a click event handler to each li element we instead attach all of the click event handlers to a parent tag of the li elements, such as the li elements parent ul element, or to a div element serving as a container, or even to the body element itself.
+Instead of attaching a click event handler to each li element we instead attach all of the click event handlers to a parent tag of the li elements, the ul tag, or to a div element serving as a container, or even to the body element itself.
 That is, in a nutshell, what event delegation is.

 First, the markup